f-labs-io/readmes_to_share/readme_llm_based_datacleanup.md

 ## Conclusion

-By analyzing disagreements between different prompting approaches and the dataset, we discovered systematic patterns that led to a better understanding of document relevance.
+Through AI-assisted analysis of disagreements between different prompting approaches and the dataset, we discovered systematic patterns that led to a better understanding of document relevance.
 Our final cleaning pipeline leverages these insights to create more accurate and consistent relevance labels, with tunable precision/recall via confidence thresholds.

+The AI assistance enabled rapid testing of hundreds of examples and iterative refinement based on data patterns - achieving a more robust solution than manual analysis alone.